Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/amazon-s3-import.md

 In Amplitude, create the S3 Import source.

-!!!note
+!!!tip "Use a test project"

     We recommend first loading your data into an Amplitude test project, so you can make adjustments before loading data into your production project.

 To create the data source in Amplitude, gather information about your S3 bucket:

 - IAM role ARN: The IAM role that Amplitude uses to access your S3 bucket.
-This is the role created in \[LINK to HEADING].
+This is the role created in [Give Amplitude access to your S3 bucket](#give-amplitude-access-to-your-s3-bucket).
 - IAM role external id: The external id for the IAM role that Amplitude uses to access your S3 bucket.
 - S3 bucket name: The name of the S3 bucket where data is located
 - S3 bucket prefix: The S3 folder where data is located.